"Fixing your pet is as easy as ABC!"

 3. Both surgeries have been performed for many years, and they are the most common surgical procedures performed by veterinarians.

 4. Your female pet should be spayed before her first heat cycle, which commonly occurs at around six months of age.
-The heat cycle may occur sooner, however, and some vets are spaying and neutering pets as young as nine weeks.
+The heat cycle may occur sooner, however, and some vets are spaying and neutering pets as young as eight weeks.

 5. If your pet is OVER four months old, do NOT allow him to eat any food after midnight the night before his spay/neuter surgery.
 You can give him water.
-If your pet is LESS than four months old, he can have food up until 6 am on the day of his spay/neuter surgery.
+If your pet is LESS than three months old, he can have food up until 6 am on the day of his spay/neuter surgery.
 Please note the exact time he ate the food so you can give our clinic staff this information when you check in.
 You can also give him water.

 6. General anesthesia is used on your pet during the procedure.